xyproto/jman/README.md

 ### Utilities

-Four small utilities for interacting with JSON files are included:
+Four small utilities for interacting with JSON files are included.
+Note that these deals with strings only, not numbers or anything else!

 * jget - for retrieving a string value from a JSON file.
 Takes a filename and a simple JSON path expression.
   * Example: `jget books.json x[1].author`